 That’s where you really tell me something about yourself and your character.

 I’m not interested in the person who never made a mistake.
 And I’m not interested in the person who made a lot of mistakes and did not learn from them.
 But I’m really interested in the person who made a lot of mistakes and learned from them and got better.
 That’s the person who can teach all of us something.
 That’s the person to keep your eyes on.
-That’s the person to stand near in the workout and feed off their energy — because that person is going somewhere we all want to go.
+That’s the person to stand near and feed off their energy—because that person is going somewhere we all want to go.

 Thank you for this posting.
 I really needed to read this today.
 Actually, I'm quite certain I need to read this everyday.